andredms/blog/_posts/2020-12-19-bsides-algiers2020.md

 gsub(/ +/, "", x);
 ```

-Substitutes all spaces for NULL characters in x,
+Substitutes all spaces for NULL characters in x.

 ```
 print x